timroster/natural-language-understanding-code-pattern/README.md

 ## Deploying to OpenShift

-This code pattern can be deployed to any OpenShift cluster or [Minishift](https://www.okd.io/minishift) running 3.2 or above.
+This code pattern can be deployed to any OpenShift cluster running 4.8 or above.

 ### Creating a project